backopsco/API/main.md

 secondary_attribute | ...
-target_title | this is the source's title if the source that changed has a title attribute_name | attribute that changed
+target_title | this is the source's title if the source that changed has a title attribute_name | attribute that changed read | indicates if the notification has been read or not.
+Please POST <a href="#posttactitityitem">read = true</a> if a user reads the notification. metadata | a hash of more data

 <h2 id="getnotifications"><span class='green-btn'>GET</span> Notifications</h2>